BRHS is pleased to present merchandise for sale that offers you an informative and fascinating look back across the rich history

 Bulletin # 33 Bulletin #33 THE S-4 HUDSONS - Contains 164 pages covering the entire roster of the 3000 and 4000 series S-4 and S-4A class locomotives with history, photos, roster, operations and details.

-Bulletin # 32 Sorry, this item is no longer available Bulletin #32 SUGAR BEETS - Currently out of print, contains 76 pages of comprehensive history and photos of one of the largest seasonal traffic sources on Lines West and on the C&S. Includes 60 full color photographs!
+Bulletin # 32 Bulletin #32 SUGAR BEETS - Contains 76 pages of comprehensive history and photos of one of the largest seasonal traffic sources on Lines West and on the C&S. Includes 60 full color photographs!

 Bulletin # 31 Bulletin #31 BRIDGEPORT, NEBRASKA - Contains 48 pages of history and photos of a Q junction point and roundhouse location, and the story of John Fischer, a locomotive painter hired in 1926, who worked in the Lincoln roundhouse until 1974.

-Bulletin # 30 Sorry, this item is no longer available Bulletin #30 IOWA NARROW GAUGE - Contains 80 pages of comprehensive history and photos of the Iowa narrow gauge branch lines that ran from Burlington to Washington and Winfield to Oskaloosa, with a special section of Charles Franzen's photographs in Washington.
+Bulletin # 30 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #30 IOWA NARROW GAUGE - Contains 80 pages of comprehensive history and photos of the Iowa narrow gauge branch lines that ran from Burlington to Washington and Winfield to Oskaloosa, with a special section of Charles Franzen's photographs in Washington.

 Bulletin # 29 Bulletin #29 Q CONSOLS - Contains 68 pages of history, roster, photos, diagrams of the Consolidation type steam locomotives.

-Bulletin # 28 Sorry, this item is no longer available Bulletin #28 BILLBOARD REEFERS - Contains 64 pages of history, photos, paint and lettering diagrams of ice reefers sub-leased to and painted for shippers on the Burlington in the 1933-1934 era.
+Bulletin # 28 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #28 BILLBOARD REEFERS - Contains 64 pages of history, photos, paint and lettering diagrams of ice reefers sub-leased to and painted for shippers on the Burlington in the 1933-1934 era.

 Bulletin # 27 Bulletin #27 THE O'NEIL BRANCH - Contains 68 pages of history and photos of the Nebraska branch line built as the Pacific Short Line.
 Also history, photos, drawings of railroad scales and the cars used to calibrate those scales.

-Bulletin # 26 Sorry, this item is no longer available Bulletin #26 BURLINGTON SHOPS - Contains 96 pages of comprehensive history and photos of the main back shops of the CB&Q.
+Bulletin # 26 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #26 BURLINGTON SHOPS - Contains 96 pages of comprehensive history and photos of the main back shops of the CB&Q.

-Bulletin # 25 Sorry, this item is no longer available Bulletin #25 STOCK CARS AND LIVESTOCK TRAFFIC - Contains 136 pages of history, photos, drawings, roster of all Burlington stock cars and associated facilities, including drovers cars and passenger service horse cars.
+Bulletin # 25 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #25 STOCK CARS AND LIVESTOCK TRAFFIC - Contains 136 pages of history, photos, drawings, roster of all Burlington stock cars and associated facilities, including drovers cars and passenger service horse cars.

-Bulletin # 24 Sorry, this item is no longer available Bulletin #24, BURLINGTON BUSES - Contains 80 pages of history and photos of the various bus lines affiliated with the Burlington.
+Bulletin # 24 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #24, BURLINGTON BUSES - Contains 80 pages of history and photos of the various bus lines affiliated with the Burlington.
 Also history and photos of the dynamometer test cars.

 Bulletin # 23 Bulletin #23 BURLINGTON, IOWA - Heart of the CB&Q, is available as a reprint.
 It contains 124 information packed pages of the history of the Burlington Railroad as it relates its namesake city, Burlington.
 Over 240 photos, along with trackage diagrams and drawings complete this comprehensive history.
 A MUST for any Burlington library!

-Bulletin # 22 Sorry, this item is no longer available Bulletin #22 TRAINS OF THE GODS AND GODDESSES - Available as a reprint, contains 56 pages of history, photos, rosters and diagrams of the seven car articulated trainsets first used as the Second Twin Cities Zephyr, and later as the Nebraska Zephyr.
+Bulletin # 22 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #22 TRAINS OF THE GODS AND GODDESSES - Available as a reprint, contains 56 pages of history, photos, rosters and diagrams of the seven car articulated trainsets first used as the Second Twin Cities Zephyr, and later as the Nebraska Zephyr.
 Also includes "OS Creston," a look at trains and dispatching in and out of Creston, Iowa, on April 5, 1949.

-Bulletin # 20 Sorry, this item is no longer available Bulletin #20 COVERED HOPPERS - Contains 64 pages of history, photos, roster, paint and lettering styles of all Q hopper classes.
+Bulletin # 20 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #20 COVERED HOPPERS - Contains 64 pages of history, photos, roster, paint and lettering styles of all Q hopper classes.

-Bulletin # 19 Sorry, this item is no longer available Bulletin #19 TEAGUE, TEXAS AND THE BOLL WEEVIL
+Bulletin # 19 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #19 TEAGUE, TEXAS AND THE BOLL WEEVIL

-Bulletin # 18 Sorry, this item is no longer available Bulletin #18 Wreckers and steam shovels & Bernard Corbin's favorite photos
+Bulletin # 18 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #18 Wreckers and steam shovels & Bernard Corbin's favorite photos

-Bulletin # 17 Sorry, this item is no longer available Bulletin #17 Office Cars
+Bulletin # 17 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #17 Office Cars

-Bulletin # 16 Sorry, this item is no longer available Bulletin #16 PLATTSMOUTH, NEBRASKA
+Bulletin # 16 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #16 PLATTSMOUTH, NEBRASKA

-Bulletin # 15 Sorry, this item is no longer available Bulletin #15 THE SSS CHAIR CARS Burlington Bulletin No. 15 was published in January 1986.
+Bulletin # 15 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #15 THE SSS CHAIR CARS Burlington Bulletin No. 15 was published in January 1986.
 This 38-page issue contains an excellent article written by CB&Q authority J.W.
 "Bill" Schultz on the CB&Q's SSS Chair Cars.
 The main article is 20 pages containing photos, diagrams and scale drawings.
 A second article written by F. Hol Wagner on the Burlington's Bomber box is 13 pages long and also has photos diagrams and a 3-page foldout.

 Bulletin # 14 Bulletin #14 AEOLUS - Available as a reprint, contains 40 pages of history, photos and diagrams of CB&Q's S-4-A Hudsons Nos.
 4000 and 4001 by F. Hol Wagner, which featured streamlined shrouding for service as backup power for the early Zephyrs.
 Information about the locomotives before and after their stints as AEolus are included along with brief details on the Q's rebuilding and modernization of the S-4 class of locomotives (further covered in BB#33).
 A second article on the Q's Nebraska City Bridge by Michael M. Bartels is also included in this issue.

-Bulletin # 13 Bulletin #13 SHOVELNOSES - Available as a reprint, contains 48 pages of history, photos, roster, diagrams, of the early custom built, stainless steel articulated Zephyr trains and non-articulated Zephyr locomotives, numbers 9900 through 9908.
+Bulletin # 13 48 page Bulletin #13 SHOVELNOSES - Available as a reprint, contains history, photos, roster and diagrams of the early custom built, stainless steel articulated Zephyr trains and non-articulated Zephyr locomotives, numbers 9900 through 9908.

-Bulletin # 12 Bulletin #12 REEFERS - Available as a reprint, contains 52 pages of history, photos, roster, paint and lettering styles of the wood and steel ice refrigerator cars of the BREX and MNX.
+Bulletin # 12 52 page Bulletin #12 REEFERS - Available as a reprint, contains history, photos, roster, paint and lettering styles of the wood and steel ice refrigerator cars of the BREX and MNX.
 Includes mechanical reefers and insulated boxcars.

-Bulletin # 11 Bulletin #11 CRESTON, IOWA - Available as a reprint, contains 40 pages of a comprehensive history and photos of the Central Iowa division point.
+Bulletin # 11 40 page Bulletin #11 CRESTON, IOWA - Available as a reprint, contains a comprehensive history and photos of the Central Iowa division point.

-Bulletin # 10 Bulletin #10 E-UNITS - Available as a reprint, contains 44 pages of history, photos, roster, paint and lettering styles of the EMD E-units.
+Bulletin # 10 44 page Bulletin #10 E-UNITS - Available as a reprint, contains a history, photos, roster, paint and lettering styles of the EMD E-units.

-CD-ROM 5-6-8-9 Sorry, this item is no longer available Out Of Print Burlington Bulletin Nos.
+CD-ROM 5-6-8-9 Sorry, this item is no longer available at the Company Store.
+Out Of Print Burlington Bulletin Nos.
 5, 6, 8, & 9 Available On This Single CD-ROM.

-Bulletin # 07 Bulletin #07 CLASS XM-32 STEEL BOXCARS - Available as a reprint, contains 28 pages of history, photos, roster, paint and lettering styles of the 1937 AAR design boxcar.
+Bulletin # 07 28 page Bulletin #07 CLASS XM-32 STEEL BOXCARS - Available as a reprint, contains history, photos, roster, paint and lettering styles of the 1937 AAR design boxcar.

-Bulletin # 04 Bulletin #04 GRAYBACKS AND 6100'S - Available as a reprint, contains 36 pages of history, photos, roster, diagrams, paint and lettering styles of the F-units photos and roster plus photos and diagrams of the 6100 series heavyweight coaches.
+Bulletin # 04 36 page Bulletin #04 GRAYBACKS AND 6100'S - Available as a reprint, contains history, photos, roster, diagrams, paint and lettering styles of the F-units photos and roster plus photos and diagrams of the 6100 series heavyweight coaches.

-SE Bulletin # 01-3 The Special Edition is a 52-page reprint of Bulletins #01 through #03 and is available for purchase
+SE Bulletin # 01-3 52 page Special Edition is a reprint of Bulletins #01 through #03 and is available for purchase